 As expected, Rank Math caches a lot of this information to prevent additional load on your server.
 But, if you make major changes to your website’s architecture, you might find it efficient to clear this cache using this option.

 A bit of clarification.
 Even though the button next to the option says “Delete Internal Links”, this option will not delete your internal links.
 Rather, this will only delete the metadata about the internal links that Rank Math has captured.

-If your website has had 404 errors, then it is likely that you’ve used the Redirection Manager built inside Rank Math.
+If your website had 404 errors, then it is likely that you’ve used the Redirection Manager built inside Rank Math.
 It is a powerful tool that lets you create, edit, enable, disable, or delete redirects.
-If you’d like to learn more about the Redirect Manager, then you can refer to the dedicated knowledge base article we’ve written about it.
+If you’d like to learn more about the Redirect Manager, then you can refer to the dedicated knowledgebase article we’ve written about it.

-Although the Redirect Manager has a built-in option for deleting the Redirects you create, the process does take a couple of steps.
-First, the redirects go to the trash, then then you have to delete from the trash for them to be gone completely.
+Although the Redirect Manager has a built-in option for deleting the redirects you create, the process does take a couple of steps.
+First, the redirects go to the trash, then you have to delete them from the trash for them to be gone completely.

 In many cases, that is not what you need.
 For example, if you change the entire structure of your website, then it is a wise choice to clear all the redirects from your website, including the metadata.
 To achieve that, you can use this option.

 If and when you use this option, all the redirects that you’ve created, along with their metadata, will be deleted permanently.
 This behaviour is different from all the other options that we’ve discussed, as it deletes the actual data, not just the metadata.
 Proceed with caution.